AbsoluteVirtueXI/blockchain-courses/intro/1-vscode-configuration-and-usage.md

 # VSCode configuration and usage

-The objective of this course is to setup a decentralized web application development environement and learn how to use the installed tools.
+The objective of this course is to setup a decentralized web application development environment and learn how to use the installed tools.

 ## Prerequisites